Understand that evaluating a limit at infinity is the same thing as finding the end behavior/horizontal asymptote.

-• I can use the rules for rational functions to determine a limit at infinity.
+Use the rules for end behavior of rational functions to determine a limit at infinity.

 This lesson connects students’ prior knowledge about horizontal asymptotes and end behavior with the new concept and notation of finding limits as x approaches infinity.
 They study a function that models memory over time and compare graphical and analytical representations of this function’s long-run behavior.
 Emphasis is placed on interpreting situations in context and connecting concepts.